MonomialPrediction/Rebuttal/PoolSearchMode.md

 Besides, one can practically verify the specific superpolies we obtained by the following procedure:

-1. For a monomial x^u with n monomial trails x^u \rightsquigarrow z, call Gurobi to output the set  X of all solutions with |X| = n
+1. For a monomial x^u with n monomial trails x^u --> z, call Gurobi to output the set  X of all solutions with |X| = n
 2. Verify the solutions one by one outside the Gurobi context (like verifying differential characteristics)
 3. Add constraints to eliminate all solutions in X
 4. If the resulting model is infeasible, we compute its Irreducible Infeasible Subsystem (IIS, a short evidence that can be verified manually).
 If the IIS is valid, the original model indeed contains exactly n solutions.